 - Conductive yarns (sewn, embroidered, knitted, woven)

 More importantly, we can prototype, apply, and produce most of them in our in-house Wearables Lab.

 How do we decide which integration technique to use?

-In our experience, there is not one integration technique that is suitable for each and every wearable (yet).
+In our experience, there is no one integration technique suitable for each and every wearable (yet).
 Instead, the optimum technique depends on how the wearable will be used, by whom, where, etc. In addition, the cost price and number of products that will be produced can also influence the selection of integration technique.